Tooth Extractions – Cause & Effect: Revolutionary & Unique Treatments

 As I have already elaborated on, to perform a tooth extraction, the periodontal ligaments that prevent the tooth from moving, or keep it in place, must be broken, which can be a cause of jaw pain7.

-Once the anaesthetic has started working, stopping the pain, the socket where the tooth is seated must be widened using a tool called an elevator which is a pair of special forceps6.
+Once the anesthetic has started working, stopping the pain, the socket where the tooth is seated must be widened using a tool called an elevator which is a pair of special forceps6.

 What to do for jaw pain after a tooth extraction